 Using a Summary Warrant to recover the debt (Scotland only)

-When a Summary Warrant is granted, we will instruct a court-appointed official (called a Sheriff Officer) to serve a charge for payment if you owe tax.
-You will then have 14 days to either:
+When a summary warrant is granted, we will instruct a court-appointed official (called a sheriff officer) to serve a charge for payment if you owe tax.
+You will then have 14 days either to:

 - pay your outstanding debt